-- i.
-Future salary increases are assumed to be 1.5% more than price increases. - The current discount rate is determined by reference to the market yield on high quality corporate bonds.
+- Future salary increases are assumed to be within an acceptable range. - The current discount rate is determined by reference to the market yield on high quality corporate bonds.

 The movement in the scheme liabilities for the year to 31 March 2008 can be analysed as follows: